blcu-nlp/GEC-Reading-List/README.md

 *  Rico Sennrich, Barry Haddow, and Alexandra Birch.
 2016.
 [Neural Machine Translation of Rare Words with Subword Units](https://arxiv.org/pdf/1508.07909.pdf).
 In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 Association for Computational Linguistics, Berlin, Germany, pages 1715–1725.(BPE)

+*  Franz Josef Och.
+2003.
+[Minimum Error Rate Training in Statistical Machine Translation](https://www.aclweb.org/anthology/P03-1021.pdf).
+In Proceedings of the Annual Meeting of the Association for Computational Linguistics.
+(MERT)

 <h2 id="BEA"> BEA2019 Competition</h2>

 *  Roman Grundkiewicz, Marcin Junczys-Dowmunt, and Kenneth Heafield.
 2019.
 [Neural Grammatical Error Correction Systems with Unsupervised Pre-training on Synthetic Data](https://www.aclweb.org/anthology/W19-4427).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics.（No. 1）